 A retina specialist is a medical doctor who has specialized in ophthalmology and sub-specialized in diseases and surgery of the vitreous body of the eye and the retina.
 This subspecialty is sometimes known as vitreoretinal medicine.

 Retina specialists are highly trained.
 They must complete medical school and specialized training in ophthalmology, as well as vitreoretinal training.meet our team

 Clinical trials are at the heart of medical advances.
 They are designed to test the safety and efficacy of new approaches to preventing, detecting, and treating disease.
 Trials also look for new ways to use existing treatments, new drugs, surgical procedures and devices.

-Clinical trial participants enroll to possibly receive the newest treatment for their conditions, as well as to have additional care and attention from clinical trial staff and to help researchers find better treatments for future patients.In the United States, clinical trials must meet rigorous standards and be registered with the National Institutes of Health.our current trials
+Clinical trial participants enroll to possibly receive the newest treatment for their conditions, to have additional care and attention from clinical trial, staff and to help researchers find better treatments for future patients.In the United States, clinical trials must meet rigorous standards and be registered with the National Institutes of Health.our current trials

 When you participate in a clinical trial, you are contributing to research that could bring new treatments one step closer to reaching patients across the nation.learn more about clinical trials

 Retinal diseases vary widely, but most of them cause visual symptoms.
 Retinal diseases can affect any part of your retina, a thin layer of tissue on the inside back wall of your eye.